AdobeDocs/destination-sdk.en/help/docs-framework/documentation-instructions.md

    ![create pull request to adobe repo](/help/docs-framework/assets/ssd-create-pull-request-2.png)

 1. At this point, a notification appears that prompts you to sign the Adobe CLA.
-Note that this is a mandatory step.
+This is a mandatory step.
 After you signed it, refresh the PR page and submit the pull request.

 1. You can confirm that the pull request has been submitted by inspecting the **Pull requests** tab in `https://github.com/AdobeDocs/experience-platform.en`.

    ![PR successful](/help/docs-framework/assets/ssd-pr-successful.png)

 1. Thank you!
-Our documentation team will reach out in the PR in case any edits are required and to let you know when the documentation will be published.
+The Adobe documentation team will reach out in the PR in case any edits are required and to let you know when the documentation will be published.

 >[!TIP]
 >